Mimic (Dungeons & Dragons): Dungeons & Dragons 3rd edition

-In the third edition, the two former varieties, common and killer, simply became known as the "mimic".
-The creature lost its own language, now speaking in the Common tongue to negotiate with adventurers.
+In the third edition, the common and killer varieties were now simply known as the "mimic".
+The creature lost a language of its own, now speaking in the Common tongue to negotiate with adventurers.

 Dungeons & Dragons 4th edition

 The mimic appeared in the 4th edition Monster Manual 3 (2010).

 Dungeons & Dragons 5th edition

 The mimic appears in the 5th edition Monster Manual (2014).
+The game's art historians Witwer et al. viewed its depiction in 5th edition as "redesigned from prior editions to entice more Dungeon Master use."

 Reception

 Rob Bricken, for io9, named the mimic as the 3rd most memorable D&D monster, and as one of "The 12 Most Obnoxious Dungeons & Dragons Monsters".

 Jennifer Melzer, for CBR, wrote, "The mimic first appeared in Gary Gygax's original Monster Manual in 1977 and was described as a creature that could not stand sunlight and was perfectly able to mimic the appearance of stone or wood.
 Across the decades and the numerous editions of the game, mimics remain one of the most recognizable and obnoxious monsters because players never know when they might run into one.
 They aren't exactly the most dangerous enemies for an experienced adventuring party to encounter, but they have been known to nearly take out less worldly adventurers who happen upon them unexpectedly in the wild — or in someone's basement. [...]
 Unfortunately, they don't have any weaknesses that make up for their immunities, but that shouldn't stop anyone from trying to set one on fire if given the chance".